chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 - configuration
 ---

-## Install the satellite server
+## Install it

 Before you install the XL Deploy satellite software, Java SE Development Kit 7 (JDK 7) must be installed.

-To install the satellite software, extract the ZIP file in the desired installation location.
+To install the satellite software, extract the ZIP file of the Xebialabs distribution in the desired installation location.

+## Run it

+To launch the satellite server, execute the appropriate script in the `bin` directory:

+* Unix: `xl-satellite-server`
+* Windows: `xl-satellite-server.cmd`

-## Configure the server host name
+## Configure it

-To enable XL Deploy to start a satellite server and connect to it, you must add the satellite's host name to the `conf/satellite.conf` as follows:
+**NOTE**: any change in the configuration requires a restart of the satellite process.
+There is no live-reloading targeted yet.
+However, there is not impact on XL-Deploy side.

+A satellite communicates with XL-Deploy throught TCP connections.
+The satellite side is considered as the server side.
+It will open two ports and wait for xl-deploy to connect.

+### Configuration of the command handling channel

+A blank value is this property will make satellite to bind to the first hostname resolved.
+You can override this property in this configuration `akka.remote.netty.tcp.hostname` in the file `conf/application.conf`.

     akka {
       remote {